 She had a great year in 2002.
 She caught the attention of critics and audiences with her first starring role, a secretary who takes a little more than dictation from James Spader in the aptly named Secretary.
 She appeared in three more films that year: Adaptation with Nicolas Cage and Meryl Streep, 40 Days and 40 Nights and Confessions of a Dangerous Mind with Sam Rockwell and George Clooney.

 In 2004, she appeared in The Pornographer: A Love Story and Criminal with John C. Reilly and Diego Luna.
 She had a busy 2005, working on Happy Endings with Tom Arnold, The Great New Wonderful with Edie Falco, and Trust the Man with David Duchovny and Julianne Moore.

 The following year, Maggie played an ex-con in SherryBaby.
 She continued her busy year appearing in Paris, je t’aime, lending her voice to Monster House, working with Nicolas Cage in World Trade Center and co-starring with Will Ferrell, Dustin Hoffman and Emma Thompson in Stranger than Fiction.

 As time progresses, we'll have more info about Maggie Gyllenhaal here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.